 It is imperative that we as a community be especially cognizant of those members in our community that may be more vulnerable or face more disparity than others due to characteristics that place them at a higher risk of experiencing hardship or being mistreated and therefore needing assistance.

-One in five (20.1%) adults between the ages of 18 and 64 with disabilities in Colorado Springs lives below the poverty line.
+One in five (19.2%) adults between the ages of 18 and 64 with disabilities in Colorado Springs lives below the poverty line.
 That percentage is below the state average and below that of most peer communities.
-The percentage of those with disabilities who live in poverty has also decreased in recent years.
+The percentage of those with disabilities who live in poverty has also decreased for six consecutive years.

 Quality of life for persons with disabilities includes physical access to goods and services in the community as well as accommodations to use those goods and services, such as large print, sign language interpreters, and captioning for virtual meeting platforms.
 For those with significant physical disabilities, difficulties may lead to living in an institution, although receiving care in the home from paid staff, family members, or friends is greatly preferred by most individuals.
 It is also more cost effective.
 Having a choice of where one lives in a space that meets one’s needs as well as the ability to participate in community life can be vital to physical and mental health for persons with disabilities.